claudia-chehade/prosper/readme.md

-# Dataset
+# Advices for private investors in small loans via propser.com

+## About the data
-This analysis investigates a data set from prosper.com which is a lending platform fro private investors.
+This analysis investigates a data set from prosper.com which is a lending platform for private investors.
 The dataset includes data from 2006 until 2014 and was provided by Udacity.

-# Exploration
+## Targets of Investigation
-Target was to find strategies to help investors in avoiding losses when lending money via prosper.com.
+The main target was to find strategies to help investors in avoiding losses when lending money via prosper.com.
+QAs a historian I was also interested to see how the pretext of the financial crisis looked like in the mirror of private investements.

+## Methodology
 1. Loans Details:
 I assumed that loans which increase productivity (business, student) are more likely to be paid back than loans which only serve consumption (Home Improvements,Vacation, etc.) I explored the distribution of loans in different loan categories.
-I included the distribution of loans across loan categories over time to see how the overall risk is evolving.
-This is a useful context information for investors if we remmber the situation in the financial crisis 2009.
+I included the distribution of loans across loan categories over time to see how the overall risk was evolving.
+This is a useful context information for investors to recognize similiar settingsas in the financial crisis in 2008/2009.
 The most useful information is about the default rates of the listing categories.
-Thats why I chose this as part of the explanation part.
+Thats why I chose this as main part of my explanation.
 To get better information about the default rates in each category I combined it with the state information.

 2. Borrowers Details: